-Czech Republic employment visas
+Czech Republic employment visas in 2022

 Employment visas are required for all non-EU nationals looking to relocate to Czech Republic.
 There are currently two types of employment permits, an employee card and a blue card, which both allow their holders to work and live in the Czech Republic.

 - Required for individuals that will work in the Czech Republic;

 - The permit is only valid for a period of maximum 2 years, which can be renewed;

 - Applicants are required to submit an employment contract of at least 15 hours a week and with a salary above the legal minimum wage;